kenesu-h/sys-hidplus-client-rs/README.md

 sys-hidplus is a sysmodule for a Nintendo Switch hacked to run custom firmware.
 A sysmodule can be seen as a background service like those on most computers.
 This sysmodule allows the Switch to receive controller inputs sent by a computer using a client.
-In other words, gamepads can be used for a Switch over a network rather than through a direct USB or Bluetooth connection.
+In other words, controllers can be used for a Switch over a network rather than through a direct USB or Bluetooth connection.
 This in turn allows users to use normally unsupported controllers - such as Xbox and PS4 controllers, or even keyboards - although similar functionality is provided by:
 - [sys-con](https://github.com/cathery/sys-con), which offers USB connectivity
   for most popular controllers.